 In Appulate, quotes and indications are located in the Market Name column on the Markets Selector.

-- you can generate a quote using the Generate quote button;
+- you can get a quote using the Get instant quote button;

 Note: If a market that provided a quote was removed from the RFQ interface, or if a submarket that provided a quote was unselected, their documents will be moved to the Docs tab of the RFQ interface.